canonical/netplan/doc/netplan.md

 :    Customization parameters for special bonding options.
 Using the
-     NetworkManager renderer, parameter values for intervals should be expressed in milliseconds; for the systemd renderer, they are interpreted to be in seconds unless a time suffix (such as "ms" for milliseconds) is specified.
+     NetworkManager renderer, parameter values for intervals should be expressed in milliseconds; for the systemd renderer, they are interpreted to be in milliseconds unless a time suffix (such as "s" for seconds) is specified.
 Time values are passed directly to the backend.

      ``mode`` (scalar)